DarkSatella/8-3-Class12T1-2024-Mobile/README.md

 #### [See it Live]([https://darksatella.github.io/8-3-Class12T1-2024/])

-## This is my own version, forked from another programmer :computer: :wink:
+## This is my own version, inpired by another programmer :computer: :wink:
 ## You can use mine, or edit it as your wish

 :camera::camera::camera::camera::camera::camera::camera: